War Time

 II.
 What War Reveals

-War does not create the trap.
-It reveals the one you were already in.
+War reveals the trap you were already in.

 Every dependency you ignored in peacetime becomes a constraint in wartime.
 Every single point of failure you accepted as normal becomes the mechanism of your capture.